Yoshiro Nakamatsu: Media coverage and recognition

 Nakamatsu has appeared on several American TV shows, including Lifestyles of the Rich and Famous, Late Night with David Letterman, CNN's Make, Create, Innovate, and Bizarre Foods with Andrew Zimmern.
 He also appeared on the BBC show Adam and Joe Go Tokyo and the BBC radio show Jon Ronson On...
 In 2005, Nakamatsu was awarded the Ig Nobel Prize (a parody of the Nobel Prize) for Nutrition, for photographing every meal he has consumed during a period of 34 years.
 In 2009, Danish filmmaker Kaspar Astrup Schröder made a humorous documentary about Nakamatsu titled The Invention of Dr. NakaMats.
-In 2010, Nakamatsu claimed he had been granted an honorary title by the Sovereign Military Order of Malta.
-Since then, he has introduced himself as Sir Dr. NakaMats, although his claim has been denied by a representative of the order.
+In 2010, Nakamatsu claimed he had been granted an honorary title by the Sovereign Military Order of Malta, and introduces himself as "Sir Dr. NakaMats", although his claim has been denied by a representative of the order.

-In 2013, Nakamatsu was featured on the Sky 1 programme, The Moaning of Life, where Karl Pilkington travels the world to see how people face up to life's biggest issues.
+In 2013, Nakamatsu was featured on the Sky 1 programme The Moaning of Life, where Karl Pilkington travels the world to see how people face up to life's biggest issues.
 In 2015, Full Metal Breakfast released a song called "Dr. NakaMats." in 2016, Nakamatsu was awarded the first Museum Lifetime Visionary Award "in recognition of a uniquely decorated life dedicated to the pursuit of that which we do not yet know" during a celebration of his 88th birthday.
 The ceremony, held in Cortlandt Alley in New York City, was planned in conjunction with the museum's exhibition of various inventions and personal artifacts of Nakamatsu.

-In 2019, Nakamatsu was featured in a short mini-documentary by popular YouTube channel, Great Big Story.
-In the documentary, Nakamatsu discusses some of his successful inventions and shows his process that he uses to come up with his inventions.
-As of December 12, 2020, the video has over 4.2 million views.
+In 2019, Nakamatsu was featured in a mini-documentary by popular YouTube channel Great Big Story, in which Nakamatsu discussed some of his successful inventions and demonstrated his creative process.
+As of 12 December 2020, it had more than 4.2 million views.